 - A Dincel Wall. - B Steel reinforcement to engineer's details. - C Optional hob (to assist structurally, particularly when drill & epoxy starter bars are used).
 Alternatively, use D-ANG50 as a temporary wall restraint. - D Starter bars, as specified by structural engineer.
-Starter bars are tied to slab by either casting in or drill & epoxy. - E Hydrophilic waterstop may be considered in addition to "H" for additional waterproofing measures.
-Successful use of waterstops is workmanship dependent.
+Starter bars are tied to slab by either casting in or drill & epoxy. - E Hydrophilic waterstop.
+Successful use of waterstops is workmanship dependant.
 Affecting factors include uneven/unsuitable slab surface, incorrect splicing technique and exposure to moisture before concreting. - F MS Polymer sealant or equivalent.
 Min 25mm triangular bead to form waterproof seal.
 Ensure that sealant is compressed in between angle and Dincel panels. - G D-ANG50 as a temporary or permanent wall restraint, suitably fixed to the wall and slab.
-Guide accessory (P-G) must strictly not be used for waterproof applications. - H Waterproof membrane applied to slab and minimum 300mm up Dincel wall face. - I Liquid contained by tank (e.g. water). - NOTE: No accessories (such as guide P-G) to be used underneath wall. - NOTE: Self Compacting Concrete (SCC) use is recommended using following detail.
+Guide track accessory (P-G) must strictly not be used for waterproof applications. - H Waterproof membrane applied to slab and minimum 300mm up Dincel wall face. - I Liquid contained by tank (e.g. water). . - NOTE: No accessories (such as guide track P-G) to be used underneath wall. - NOTE: Self Compacting Concrete (SCC) use is recommended using following detail.

 TANK HEIGHT DINCEL PROFILE

-DINCEL FROMEL

 Up to 2.1m 110, 155, 200 or 275

 2.1m to 2.7m With slab over or ring beam 200 or 275

 Cantilever tank walls 275

 Greater than 2.7m 275